-For each packaging system regarded in the study, the scenarios are modelled and calculated with average recycling rates for post-consumer packaging on the European market.
+For each packaging system regarded in the study, the scenarios are modelled and calculated with average recycling rates for post-consumer packaging on the European, US and Japanese markets.
 The applied recycling quotas are based on published quotas relating to the amount of packaging on the market.
-The recycling quotas represent the actual amount of material undergoing a material recycling process after sorting took place.
-The remaining part of the post-consumer packaging waste is modelled and calculated according to the average split between landfilling and incineration (MSWI) in Europe.
+The material recycling quotas represent the actual amount of material undergoing a material recycling process after sorting took place.
+The fuel substitution quota represents the share of material being used as fuel substitution for example in cement kilns.
+The remaining part of the post-consumer packaging waste is modelled and calculated according to the average split between landfilling and incineration (MSWI) in Europe, the USA and Japan.
 The material treated in MSWI is energetically recovered.
-The applied end-of-life quotas and the related references are given in Table 13.
-Regarding secondary and tertiary packaging, a material recycling rate of 46% is applied for plastic foil on all markets based on internal expert judgement.
+The applied end-of-life quotas and the related references for primary packaging are given in Table 25 - Table 27.
+Regarding secondary and tertiary packaging a material recycling rate of 46% is applied for plastic foil on all markets based on internal expert judgement.
 Corrugated cardboard is modelled in a closed loop in order to feed its 88.5% recycled fibres based on the applied corrugated cardboard data set [FEFCO 2018].